pilotmoon/popclipweb/site/dev/service-actions.md

 ## Input and output

 The selected plain text will be sent as input to the service.
-If `captureHtml` and/or `captureRtf` are set to `true`, then the HTML and/or RTF versions of the selected text will also be sent as input to the service.
+If `capture html` is set to `true`, then the HTML version of the selected text will also be sent as input to the service.

 Service actions never return any output.